 MoSCoW is a prioritization method that stands for must, should, could, and won’t.
-This method determines what features need to be completed first, which features will come later, and which features to cut entirely.
+This method determines what features to complete first, which features will come later, and which features to cut entirely.
 Identifying the essential requirements for a mobile product up front dramatically reduces scope creep.
 Often as a project progresses, more features come into the light, and if product teams can’t scale back the features in the should-have or could-have sections of the MoSCoW matrix, scope creep can blow up the MVP.
-The MoSCoW method keeps the scope of the project on track, and if too many features are unnecessarily deemed a priority, the timeline, the budget, and the ability to achieve business goals suffer.
+The MoSCoW method keeps the scope of the project on track.
+If too many features are unnecessarily deemed a priority, the timeline, the budget, and the ability to achieve business goals suffer.

 Another helpful method for determining an MVP’s core features is to use a prioritization matrix.

-Using a prioritization matrix, like the example above, can help companies make the final decision about what features are necessary for the MVP.
+Using a prioritization matrix, like the example above, can help companies decide what features are necessary for the MVP.

 During the planning and prioritizing of features for an MVP, there are several things that leaders should keep in mind.

 Wants and needs are two very different things.
 Asking this question promotes the thoughtful consideration of each feature and how it fits into the MoSCoW matrix.
 Implementing too many user-requested features too soon can harm the user experience and take away from the overall purpose of the product.

 If the product has no substantial user-base, some of the wishlist features won’t be useful yet.
 Include these features in a product roadmap for future iterations of the app.

 Receiving user feedback is essential for the progression of mobile app MVP.
 Insight from user feedback helps the product team make research-based decisions about each stage of development and what features to prioritize in future iterations of the app.